honeytreelabs/homeautomation-plc/README.md

 The Conan package manager will be installed in a [Python 3 venv](https://docs.python.org/3/library/venv.html).

-The following platforms are supported:
+The following platforms are currently supported:

 - Native (most likely this is x86_64)
 - Raspberry Pi 4